jayphelps/nofux/README.md

 The central idea of nofux is that all of your application's state is contained in a single, global atom.
 This state tree is held on the `nofux` namespace, which is actually an alias to the global object in your JavaScript environment, e.g. `window`.

-To update the state, simply assign a property on `nofux`!
+To update the state, simply assign a property on `nofux`.
+State updates will happen after an unpredictable fraction of a second after assigning the value.

 That's it! ...Unless you want your app to update too, in which you need to call `this.forceUpdate()` on your component.

 [JSBin Demo](http://jsbin.com/kokivar/edit?js,output)